cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2dShaders/07_sprite_vertex_effect/index.md

-In the last chapter, you spent a lot of time in the _pixel_ shader function.
-In this chapter, we will explore _vertex_ shader functions.
-To learn about vertex shaders, we will create a 3d effect that will add depth and juice to the game.
-The goal will be to have the dungeon tile map bend in a subtle 3d way as the player moves on it.
+Every shader has two main parts: the pixel shader, which we've been using to change the colors of our sprites, and the vertex shader.
+The vertex shader runs first, and its job is to determine the final shape and position of our geometry.
+Up until now, we've been using MonoGame's default vertex shader, which just draws our sprites as flat 2D rectangles.

+In this chapter, we're going to unlock the power of the vertex shader.
+We'll write our own custom vertex shader from scratch, which will allow us to break out of the 2D plane.
+We'll learn how to use a perspective projection to give our flat world a cool, dynamic 3D feel.

 ## Default Vertex Shader

 So far in this series, we have only dealt with pixel shaders.
 To recap, the job of a pixel shader is to convert some input `(u,v)` coordinate into an output color `(r,g,b,a)` value.
 There has been a second shader function running all along behind the scenes, called the vertex shader.
-The vertex shader runs _before_ the vertex shader.
+The vertex shader runs _before_ the pixel shader.
 The job of the vertex shader is to convert world-space vertex data into clip-space vertex data.
 Technically every call in MonoGame that draws data to the screen must provide a vertex shader function and a pixel shader function.
 However, the `SpriteBatch` class has a default implementation of the vertex shader that runs automatically.

 The default `SpriteBatch` vertex shader takes the vertices that make up the sprites' corners, and applies an _orthographic projection_ to the vertices.
 The orthographic projection creates a 2d effect where shapes have no perspective, even when they are closer or further away from the origin.